What is a cascading standby database?

 Click on “NEW” to start the process of creating a new DDC file.

 The “Create New Configuration” screen will be loaded which will guide you through the creation process.

-In summary the values below is supplied:
+In summary, the values below are supplied:

 1. We select “dbv2” – which is the first standby database server, as our “Source Host”.
 Remember we want to create a standby from a standby, so we specifically pick the source host that runs our first standby here.